thosgood/this-weeks-finds/markdown/151-200/week154.md

 18\) Dominic Joyce, Compact Manifolds with Special Holonomy, Oxford U.
 Press, Oxford, 2000.

-There\'s some incredible stuff here about 7-dimensional Riemannian manifolds whose holonomy groups lie in the exceptional Lie group G2.
-I bet this stuff is gonna be important in string theory someday - if it isn\'t already.
-After all, G2 is the automorphism group of the octonions, and it has a 7-dimensional irreducible representation on the imaginary octonions; as explained in \"[week104](week104.html)\" by Robert Helling, the octonions are secretly what let you write down the superstring Lagrangian in 10d spacetime.
+There's some incredible stuff here about 7-dimensional Riemannian manifolds whose holonomy groups lie in the exceptional Lie group G2.
+I bet this stuff is gonna be important in string theory someday - if it isn't already.
+After all, G2 is the automorphism group of the octonions, and it has a 7-dimensional irreducible representation on the imaginary octonions; as explained in ["Week 104"](#week104) by Robert Helling, the octonions are secretly what let you write down the superstring Lagrangian in 10d spacetime.